GunFightingYeti/GunFightingYeti.github.io/Assignment11/README.md

 ## Here's how the program works

 ### Press a button!
 #### If you have always wondered what Guardian of the Galaxy you are most like then you have come to the right place.
-This quiz will ask you ten questions, compare your answers to the actual answers of the guardians and find out which Guardian you are most like.
+This quiz will ask you ten questions, compare your answers to the *actual* answers of the guardians and find out which Guardian you are most like.

 #### After landing on the home page you need to be decisive and click the "Take the Quiz" button.
 Otherwise, you're not cut out to be a Guardian.
-They need to be able to press button when the time comes.
+They need to be able to press buttons when the time comes.

-#### If you've summoned up the courage to join the Guardians and pressed a single button then you've passed!
+#### If you've summoned up the courage to join the Guardians and pressed a single button then congratulations, you've passed!
 You're well on your way to being compare to someone else.
-You'll be directed to page two, where the magic really happens.
+You will then be directed to page two, where the magic really happens.

 ### Enter two things!